Harold Wilson: Social affairs

 Circular 4/74 (1974) renewed pressure for moves towards comprehensive education (progress of which had stalled under the Heath ministry), while the industrial relations legislation passed under Edward Heath was repealed.
-The Health and Safety at Work etc. Act 1974 set up a Health and Safety Commission and a Health and Safety Executive; it gave a legal framework for health and safety at work. while the Child Benefits Act 1975 introduced an extra payment for single parents.
+The Health and Safety at Work etc. Act 1974 set up a Health and Safety Commission and a Health and Safety Executive; it gave a legal framework for health and safety at work, while the Child Benefits Act 1975 introduced an extra payment for single parents.
 In June 1975, the government issued the first series of National Savings Retirement Certificates.

 The Social Security Act 1975 introduced a maternity allowance fund, while the Sex Discrimination Act 1975 set up an Equal Opportunities Commission and outlawed gender discrimination (both indirect and direct), with women given the right in principle to equal access to jobs and equal treatment at work with men.

-Despite its achievements in social policy, Wilson's government came under scrutiny in 1975 for the rise in the unemployment rate, with the total number of Britons out of work passing one million by that April.
+However, despite the socially progressive advances made by Wilson's government, the number of unemployed Britons continued to rise, passing one million in April 1975.

 Economic affairs

-Wilson's second government came into office at a troubled time for the British economy, due to a global recession and stagflation, in large part this was due to the 1973 oil crisis, and also the preceding government's inflationary attempt to boost growth.
+Wilson's second government came into office at a troubled time for the British economy, due to a global recession and stagflation, caused in large part by the 1973 oil crisis and the preceding government's inflationary attempt to boost growth.
 In order to deal with inflation (which peaked at 26% in 1975) the government negotiated a 'social contract' with the Trades Union Congress to implement a voluntary incomes policy, in which pay rises were held down to limits set by the government.
 This policy operated with reasonable success for the next few years, and inflation fell to single figures by 1978.
 By 1976 the recession had ended and economic recovery began, by 1978/79 living standards recovered to the level they had been in 1973/74.
 The Labour governments of the 1970s did, however, manage to protect the living standards of many people from the worst effects of the recession and high inflation, with pensions increasing by 20% in real terms between 1974 and 1979, while measures such as rent and price controls and food and transport subsidies mitigated the adverse impact on the living standards of many more people.

 The government's industrial policy was greatly influenced by the economist Stuart Holland and the Secretary of State for Industry Tony Benn.
 The centrepiece of the policy was the National Enterprise Board (NEB) which was established in 1975 and was intended to channel public investment into industry, in return for taking a holding of equity in private companies.
 The NEB was intended to extend public ownership of the economy as well as investing in the regeneration of industry, although it had some successes in that aim, in practice one of its main activities became that of propping up failing companies such as British Leyland.
 The government also continued its policy of encouraging regional development by increasing Regional Employment Premiums, which had first been established in 1967.